MischaU8/yumyum/modelling/modeling-a-3-button-remote_kpjuT4WOFRQ.md

 button cavities
-then use the final Circle curve to punch a hole in the main solid add Phillips to the new hole and you're all set
+then use the final Circle curve to punch a hole in the main solid add fillets to the new hole and you're all set